The Montessori method of education has been widely accepted around the world for more than a century.

 - Culture and Science: The toddlers are introduced to complex scientific subjects like:

-which builds a natural curiosity in the toddler towards the world.
+which builds a natural curiosity in the toddler toward the world.
 Subjects like geography, history, biology, and arts are promoted to instill cultural knowledge in toddlers.

 Maps, globes, pictures, models, and booklets are used as materials.